hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-11-Hugo-fleek.md

 ---
 ```

-Title and date correspond to the title of the blog post.
+Title and date corresponding to the title of the blog post.
 Draft means the blog post is in draft mode and will, therefore, not show up in the blog.
-We can turn it to false in order to see the article once we are done writing our content.
+We can turn it to false to see the article once we are done writing our content.

 You might have noticed that the blog post’s extension is `.md`, signaling that the file is written in markdown.
 Markdown is a popular markup language.
 If you’ve never heard of it, check out this [cheat sheet](https://www.markdownguide.org/cheat-sheet/).
 Markdown is pretty straightforward and can get you productive immediately.
 Below, I’ve written a sample blog post.